CentroEPiaggio/Rheology-GUI/README.md

 # How to install
 The GUI is available as a portable application, just download the folder 'app' from the repository.
 The folder contains an executable file (tested on Windows 10), which can be used to rune the application.
-The 'config' folder is used to store the configurations for each tab of the application. **WARNING** Do not delete/move this folder, the GUI may crash!
+The 'config' folder is used to store the configurations for each tab of the application.
+**WARNING** Do not delete/move the 'config' folder, the GUI may not work properly!